HEGSRR/HEGSRR-Template/template_readme.md

     |- readme.md            # description of the study
     |- template_readme.md   # description of repository design and references
     |- LICENSE              # intellectual property license, ideally open source
+    |- Template_LICENSE     # BSD 3-Clause license for this template
     |- CITATION.cff         # preferred citation for the research
     |- .gitignore           # files to ignore from git tracking